thewhitetulip/build-app-with-python-antitextbook/manuscript/02-more-about-language.md

 ...     print("another hi") # hit enter twice here
 ...
 ```

 #### Batch Mode

-In this mode, you type all the code and save it in a text file.
+Code is written in a file from which it is executed.

+Create a file named `file.py` and save the following lines in it.
 ```python
 import os
 files = os.listdir()